-There are four phases of any disaster: mitigation, preparedness, response, and recovery.
+There are four phases of any long term disaster recovery plan: mitigation, preparedness, response, and recovery.

-During the mitigation phase, disaster response organizations along with local government take steps to reduce the jurisdiction’s vulnerability to impact by a disaster.
+During the mitigation phase of a long term recovery plan, disaster response organizations along with local government take steps to reduce the jurisdiction’s vulnerability to impact by a disaster.
 The preparedness phase focuses on understanding how different types of disasters will impact the jurisdiction and building capacity to respond to those disasters.
 Response to a disaster concentrates on reducing the loss of life and property by addressing immediate threats.
 Recovery begins during response and aims to return the disaster-impacted area to pre-disaster status.

 Recovery can be broken into two additional phases: short-term recovery and long-term recovery.
 Short-term recovery usually lasts less than six months and focuses on addressing the immediate needs following the emergency period.
 Short-term recovery includes activities such as restoration of critical functions and vital resources, damage assessment, debris removal, power restoration, and providing temporary housing.